Siege of Bamyan: Aftermath

 According to Yaqub al-Herawi, all the inhabitants of the city were killed.

 The city remained in ruins for many years and became known as Mao-Kurgan or Ma'u-Baligh, which in Persian means “cursed city.”
 It was also referred to as the “city of sorrows” or the “city of cries,” reflecting the deaths of its inhabitants during the Mongol conquest.
 Today, the site of the ancient city of Bamyan is a UNESCO World Heritage Site, but Bamyan did not fully recover from the effects of the Mongol conquest for an extended period.
 Even decades later, sources indicate that the city remained largely uninhabited and in a state of ruin.

 After the victory, the Mongols plundered Tus and Mashhad, and by the spring of that year the Khorasan region was under their control.
 Genghis Khan spent the summer in the foothills near Taloqan with his sons and armies, planning his next campaign against the Shah, at which time he was joined by his sons Chagatai and Ögedei.
 He then continued his march toward the Indian subcontinent.

 The Swedish historian Carl Fredrick Sverdrup estimated that only in the second half of 1221 did Genghis Khan finally gather around troops to operate in Khorasan.
 In addition, about soldiers were with his generals Jebe and Subutai in the western Iranian Plateau, while several thousand others garrisoned Transoxiana or followed his son Jochi into the northern steppes.

-A common belief holds that after the local Afghan population was annihilated, Genghis Khan repopulated the region with Mongol soldiers and their slave women to garrison the area while he continued his campaign.
+A common belief holds that after the local population was annihilated, Genghis Khan repopulated the region with Mongol soldiers and their slave women to garrison the area while he continued his campaign.
 These settlers are believed to have become the ancestors of the Hazara people, whose name likely derives from the Persian hezār (“thousand”), referring to the Mongol military unit of one thousand soldiers.

 Another theory proposes that they are descended from the ancient Kushan peoples.

 The death of Mutukan meant that his father Chagatai was eventually succeeded by his grandson Qara Hülegü as ruler of the Chagatai Khanate.